Bel Air Homes est une agence immobilière enregistrée et assurée en France, et membre de la FNAIM (Fédération Nationale de l'Immobilier).

 It may therefore be difficult for buyers to have an offer accepted by a vendor if they need to fund the purchase with the sale of another property.

-Following the result of the referendum, the UK will need to negotiate with the EU, and it seems that there will be a vote in the UK Parliament once a possible deal has been reached.
+Following the result of the referendum, the UK is negotiating with the EU, and it seems that there will be a vote in the UK Parliament once a possible deal has been reached.

-After this period of negotiation there may of course be a general election in the UK where one party offers voters the chance to remain in the EU in their manifesto, and possibly a second referendum.
+After this period of negotiation there may of course be a general election in the UK where one party offers voters the chance to remain in the EU in their manifesto, or possibly a second referendum on the deal with the EU.

-The current situation though is that the UK remains a member of the EU.
+The current situation though is that the UK remains a member of the EU, and given recent developments, little may change until at least 2022.

 As there is currently some uncertainty, this may lead to some UK potential buyers delaying their decision to purchase property in Brittany, though it may encourage other UK potential buyers to proceed faster while the UK remains a member of the EU.
 In any case, there are many properties owned by non-EU citizens in Brittany, so there should be no reason for UK nationals to be too concerned.